-ere is a list of things to double-check once you have finished setting up background maps and floor plans.
-Double-check names and street addresses; make sure that they are complete and capitalized correctly.
+Here is a list of things to double-check once you have finished setting up background maps and floor plans.
+Make sure that your organization's name is spelled and capitalized correctly.
+Double-check street addresses; make sure that they are complete and correct.
 To avoid confusion, spell out any abbreviations.
 Use "Street," for example, not "St." Include each building's full name.
 If your staff people or local residents use any other names or nicknames for some buildings - such as the "Old Gym," for example - include them in addition to the official name.
 Orient each map or floor plan with north at the top.
 Use a compass rose to point to north, south, east, and west.
 Use large labels for major building areas, such as "North Wing" or "Intensive Care Unit."
 Use smaller labels for more specific building areas - typically, room numbers or office names, such as "Engineering" or "Supply Room."
 Double-check the readability of your labels and addresses at various zoom levels.
 Check all devices using Configuration Reports, which will list every device.
 The left column of the printout includes the name of every device.
 The right column will list the name of each device's background.
 If that field is blank, it means the device is not placed on a floor plan.
 One other tip: You can also use Configuration Reports to tell if you've put a device on the correct floor.
 If all the devices are listed as being on the first floor, but in the middle of the list one is alone on the third floor, double-check it.
-Device addresses are sequential, and they are usually grouped by floor.
-Put your initials in the "Updated by" field.
+Device addresses are sequential, and they are usually grouped by floor. П Put your initials in the "Updated by" field.

-Tricks of the Trade: How We Make Backgrounds
+Tricks of the Trade: How We Make Backgrounds for Our Customers

 If you have AutoCAD software, it's easy to save CAD files as Windows metafiles for your RescueLogic system.
 Just make sure AutoCAD is open and running on your computer, and open your CAD drawing file (DWG).

-Open the "File" drop-down menu, click "Export," and locate the folder on your hard drive.
+Type "WMFOUT" at the Command prompt.
+You will be guided to locate the destination folder on your hard drive.
 By default, your new file will be listed in the same folder, with the same name, and a WMF extension.
 Click "Save."
 You will be asked to "Select Objects."
-Click on the entities or window around the drawing to select everything you want to include in your WMF.
-Click "Enter" and AutoCAD will save the file as a .wmf.
+Click on the entities or window around the drawing to include everything you want in your WMF - or simply type "ALL" and "Enter".
+After you have selected the entities to be included, click "Enter" and AutoCAD will save the file as a WMF.

-At RescueLogic, we go through a few extra steps when we convert our customers' background maps and floor plans to WMFs.
+At Cadgraphics, we go through a few extra steps when we convert our customers' background maps and floor plans to WMFs.
 First, we usually change the colors - because it's not uncommon for architects' doors and windows to be red, yellow, and bright blue, which detract from locating alarms in RescueLogic.
-We usually change walls to Windows Color 132 (cyan), and we change doors, stairways, and fixtures to Windows Color 8 (a dark gray).
-That color scheme looks best on a black background.
-If you prefer a white background, dark blue is best for walls, with black doors, stairways, and fixtures.
+For black backgrounds, we usually change walls to Windows Color 132 (cyan), and we change doors, stairways, and fixtures to Windows Color 8 (a dark gray).
+For white backgrounds, we change walls to blue, and we change doors, stairways, and fixtures to a light gray.